Webpixelia/coupons-after-order/readme.txt

 4. Example of email sent

 == Changelog ==
+= 1.1.5 =
+* Fix: Exclusion of any coupon amount from the purchase during the calculation of generated coupons

 = 1.1.4 =
 * Added a check that personalized content exists in the email
 * Added live viewing of sent email